Skip to main content

 Aleksandra Holod, Ph.D.

-Aleksandra Holod, PhD, TRML Project Director, studies interventions for young children from birth to Grade 3 who are not meeting milestones in communication, language, and literacy development.
+Aleksandra Holod, PhD, TRML Project Director and Data Collection Lead, studies interventions for young children from birth to Grade 3 who are not meeting milestones in communication, language, and literacy development.
 Dr. Holod has directed multiple large-scale field studies to test professional learning aimed at helping teachers support striving young learners.
 She has also conducted evaluation studies of supplemental services, such as early literacy tutoring and summer literacy programs.
 Dr. Holod earned her doctorate in Developmental Psychology from Columbia University and began her career as a preschool teacher.

 Danielle Shaw Attaway

-Danielle Shaw Attaway, MA, is the Deputy Project Director of the TRML project.
-Ms. Shaw Attaway is a quantitative researcher with content expertise in both early childhood development and education and special education.
+Danielle Shaw Attaway, PhD, is the Deputy Project Director and Data Analysis Lead of the TRML project.
+Dr. Shaw Attaway is a quantitative researcher with content expertise in early childhood development and education and special education.
 Examples of her responsibilities at AIR include leading efficacy study implementation teams and conducting quantitative data collection, management, and analysis.
-Ms. Shaw Attaway is a doctoral candidate in the research and evaluation methodology program at the University of Colorado–Boulder.
-She earned her master’s degree in human development and learning sciences from the University of Colorado–Boulder.
+Dr. Shaw Attaway earned her doctorate in Education Research & Evaluation Methodology from the University of Colorado Boulder.

 Lisa White